St. Theresa’s Prayer

 This prayer has been a powerful reminder in my life throughout several seasons of ups and downs.
 I read it tonight from a place that feels overwhelming, tiring, and as if there is lack in my life that I need to get busy and fill.
-Prayers, quotes, and words like these from Theresa speak truth into my tiredness and help to create a space within my questions.
+Prayers and words like these speak truth into my tiredness and help to create a space within my questions.
 Prayers like this one don’t “answer” or “solve” problems for me, but they create space where there was none, potential for movement and healing where there was only grinding tension.
-It’s like something from deep within me, pulls me, out of the tiredness that falsely seems to claim me, back to being the real me (if that makes any sense).
-And the truth of God’s abundance, God’s gracious overflowing arms-wide-open goodness rushes into that space.
+It’s like something from deep within, pulls me, out of the tiredness that falsely seems to claim me, back to being the real me.
+And the truth of God’s abundance, God’s gracious overflowing arms-wide-open goodness – the truth rushes into that space.

 I came to this prayer tired tonight.
 I am still tired, but there is now space, a swelling of truth within my tiredness, a tentative sprout of peace inside that cave.
 May this prayer feed your soul and remind you of truth for whatever tires you on your journey.
 Amen.